|

 in an activity, a Property-Set method operates on two

-properties MyEncrypted (of type TextEncrypted
+properties MyEncrypted (of type TextEncrypted) and

-MyText (of type Text
+MyText (of type Text).

 After the first of these three lines executes, the value in property MyEncrypted is encrypted.
 After the second line, the value in property MyText matches the value of MyEncrypted; no encryption or decryption takes place.
 After the third line, MyEncrypted holds the encrypted value from "Rosebud"; encryption is implicit.

-To use a TextEncrypted
+To use a TextEncrypted property as a selection

 criteria on the Content tab of a